peterwwillis/palvella/DESIGN.md

 Actions are the basic unit of logic executed by a Job.
 They perform computation on some data, and return a status, as well as optional output.

+Actions are logical constructs.
+They represent something to be done, which will typically be implemented in an Engine.

+If an Action says "run `echo hello world`":
+- And the Engine is type "local":
+  - Then Palvella will find an Engine running on a host, and the Engine will execute the 'sh' shell program, pass it the arguments 'echo hello world', collect the standard output and exit status, and return it to the Job.
+- And the Engine is type "k8s":
+  - Then Palvella will find an Engine configured for a Kubernetes cluster, and the Engine will schedule a new Pod with a default container, pass "echo hello world" to the commands to be executed in the container, collect the standard output and exit status, and return it to the Job.

 An action can be fully specified in configuration, or it can reference a library of actions.